 A public adjuster is capable of assisting with both residential and commercial property damage.
 On-Site Adjusting can help with your claims in the event of a fire, weather damage, water damage, structural damage, roof leaks and/or collapse, and loss of personal property.

-If you aren’t sure whether your claim falls into one of the above categories, please contact our team, and we will review your claim for free.
+If you aren’t sure whether your claim falls into one of the above categories, please contact our team.
+We will review your claim for free.

-Your insurance company’s claims adjuster is working to settle in a manner that benefits your insurance company.
-While their adjuster will adhere to the standards outlined in your policy, they will likely not be able to provide detailed estimates due to caseload and time constraints.
+The insurance company’s claims adjuster works to settle the claim in a manner that benefits your insurance company.
+While they will adhere to the standards outlined in your policy, they will likely not be able to provide detailed estimates due to caseload and time constraints.

-Public adjusters, on the other hand, rely on taking time to make detailed estimates.
-Hiring a public adjuster (like On-Site Adjusting) ensures that you will get the maximum settlement possible within the confines of your current insurance policy.
+Public adjusters, on the other hand, take the time to make detailed estimates.
+Hiring a public adjuster (like On-Site Adjusting) ensures that you get the maximum settlement possible within the confines of your current insurance policy.

-The process of working with a public claims adjuster (like us) is very straightforward.
-You simply contact us with the details of your claim, we’ll ask you questions and request documentation / evidence based on your insurance company and our knowledge of your specific claims process.
+Working with a public claims adjuster is very straightforward.
+You simply need to contact us with the details of your claim.
+We’ll ask you questions and request documentation or evidence based on your insurance company and our knowledge of your claims process.

 Once we understand the details of your claim, we will calculate a detailed repair estimate and handle the entire negotiations process with your insurance company.